Metastasis: Factors involved

 The metastatic steps are critically regulated by various cell types, including the blood vessel cells (endothelial cells), immune cells or stromal cells.
 The growth of a new network of blood vessels, called tumor angiogenesis, is a crucial hallmark of cancer.
 It has therefore been suggested that angiogenesis inhibitors would prevent the growth of metastases.
 Endothelial progenitor cells have been shown to have a strong influence on metastasis and angiogenesis.
 Endothelial progenitor cells are important in tumor growth, angiogenesis and metastasis, and can be marked using the Inhibitor of DNA Binding 1 (ID1).
 This novel finding meant that investigators gained the ability to track endothelial progenitor cells from the bone marrow to the blood to the tumor-stroma and even incorporated in tumor vasculature.
 Endothelial progenitor cells incorporated in tumor vasculature suggests that this cell type in blood-vessel development is important in a tumor setting and metastasis.
 Furthermore, ablation of the endothelial progenitor cells in the bone marrow can lead to a significant decrease in tumor growth and vasculature development.
 Therefore, endothelial progenitor cells are important in tumor biology and present novel therapeutic targets.
 The immune system is typically deregulated in cancer and affects many stages of tumor progression, including metastasis.

 Epigenetic regulation also plays an important role in the metastatic outgrowth of disseminated tumor cells.
 Metastases display alterations in histone modifications, such as H3K4-methylation and H3K9-methylation, when compared to matching primary tumors.
 These epigenetic modifications in metastases may allow the proliferation and survival of disseminated tumor cells in distant organs.

 A recent study shows that PKC-iota promotes melanoma cell invasion by activating Vimentin during EMT.
 PKC-iota inhibition or knockdown resulted in an increase in E-cadherin and RhoA levels while decreasing total Vimentin, phosphorylated Vimentin (S39) and Par6 in metastatic melanoma cells.
 These results suggested that PKC-ι is involved in signaling pathways which upregulate EMT in melanoma thereby directly stimulates metastasis.

 Recently, a series of high-profile experiments suggests that the co-option of intercellular cross-talk mediated by exosome vesicles is a critical factor involved in all steps of the invasion-metastasis cascade.

 Routes

 Metastasis occurs by the following four routes:

 Transcoelomic

-The spread of a malignancy into body cavities can occur via penetrating the surface of the peritoneal, pleural, pericardial, or subarachnoid spaces.
+The spread of a malignancy into body cavities can occur via penetrating the surface of the peritoneal (called peritoneal carcinomatosis), pleural, pericardial, or subarachnoid spaces.
 For example, ovarian tumors can spread transperitoneally to the surface of the liver.